Operations handover on day one. At Day 90, the entire structure flips — lease, guaranty, deposit, arrears plan. Both sides locked in.

 This isn't a hopeful pitch about future demand.
 The customers are already at the door — five MTA bus routes stop in front, the N/W subway is one block away, and 37,000 people in the immediate ZIP code over-index on every metric that matters for cannabis retail.

 Comparable Astoria dispensaries that are actually run are doing well into six figures a month.
-We're targeting around six figures monthly within ~6 months of relaunch, scaling from there.
-At that level, rent is comfortably covered, the arrears get paid down, and you have an anchor tenant for the rest of the lease term — full projections in the proposal doc.
+We're targeting $100–150K monthly within ~6 months of relaunch, scaling from there.
+At that level, rent is comfortably covered with substantial margin, the arrears are paid down on schedule, and you have an anchor tenant for the rest of the lease term — full projections in the proposal doc.

 |---|---|---|